 Key Points:

-How To Get To Fremont Street By Bus
+Getting To Fremont Street By Bus

-Bus tickets and passes are offered in 2-hour, 24-hour, and 3-day increments and cost $6, $8, and $20 respectively.
+Bus tickets and passes are offered in 2-hour, 24-hour, and 3-day increments and cost $6, $8, and $20, respectively.

-Duece bus stops are frequent both northbound and southbound and are marked clearly along the Strip.
+Duece bus stops are frequent, both northbound and southbound, and are marked clearly along the Strip.
 You won’t need to walk far to find one.

 Northbound Bus Stops (Heading Towards Fremont Street): Mandalay Bay, MGM Grand, Polo Towers, Planet Hollywood, Paris, Harrah’s, Venetian, Wynn, Resorts World, Circus Circus, Sahara, STRAT, and the Fremont Street Experience.